 Uncheck all boxes.

 Fill in the label spaces.
-We recommend using the title from ChannelReply (e.g. “eBay item title”).
+We recommend using the title from ChannelReply (e.g. “Item Title”).
 Only agents will see this, so you can enter the same label in both spots.
 Then click “DONE.”

 You can create as many ticket fields as you want while you’re here.
-In this example, we’ve created fields for eBay item title, eBay customer full name, and SKU.
-We’ve also created a generic field called “Custom field” for any tests we want to run.
+In this example, we’ve created the following fields: Item Title, Customer Full Name, and SKU.

 3. Match the Field in ChannelReply